 - Trash Landing: Diesel 10 lands in a sludge barge after falling off the viaduct at the end of the chase scene.
 At which point he quips, "Oh well.
 Nice time of the year for a cruise."

 - Vocal Dissonance: James and Percy are voiced by Susan Roman and Linda Ballantyne from Sailor Moon, making them sound too feminine for male locomotives.
 For Percy, it at least makes sense for him to be voiced by a woman due to him being the youngest of the Steam Team, but James' voice is quite misfitting due to him clearly being an adult engine.
-Interestingly, they were originally going to be voiced by Michael Angelis, the original narrator of Thomas the Tank Engine, but test audiences thought he sounded too mature for either of them.
+Interestingly, they were originally going to be voiced by Michael Angelis, the original narrator of Thomas & Friends, but test audiences thought he sounded too mature for either of them.

 - Vocal Evolution: Patch's voice suddenly sounds deeper in his last scene.